Infisical/terraform-provider-infisical/docs/resources/secret.md

 ### Optional

+- `tags` (List of String) Tag slugs to be attached for the secrets.
 - `workspace_id` (String) The Infisical project ID (Required for Machine Identity auth, and service tokens with multiple scopes)

 ### Read-Only